parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 ## The Hamiltonian method?

 After learning using the direct method, with materials like *LLPSI*. the Italian *Athenaze*, *L'italiano Secondo Il Metodo Natura*, the learner is tempted to learn actual texts in the target language (It's not that the Direct method corpora are abundant anyway).
-So he reads other texts like *Vulgata*, *L'Étranger*, etc. But a obstacle arises: **the vocabulary**.
+So he reads other texts like *Vulgata*, *L'Étranger*, etc. But an obstacle arises: **the vocabulary**.
 Indexing a dictionary or searching Wiktionary is, especially when repeated, becomes but a chore.

 ![/imgs/example_aesop.png](/imgs/example_aesop.png)

 - An example of the Interlinear gloss. *Æsop’s Fables, as Romanized By Phædrus: with a Literal Interlinear Translation* (1832)

-A straightfoward solution is the [*Interlinear gloss*](https://en.wikipedia.org/wiki/Interlinear_gloss): simply, annotate the *gloss betweeen the lines*.
+A straightfoward solution is the [*Interlinear gloss*](https://en.wikipedia.org/wiki/Interlinear_gloss): simply, to annotate the *gloss betweeen the lines*.
 This is widely used in the linguistic papers, often with grammatical labels.
-But it also has been used for language learning: and it was strongly advocated by [James Hamilton (1769-1829)](https://en.wikipedia.org/wiki/James_Hamilton_(language_teacher)), to the point where the *Hamiltonian System* became synonimous with the Interlinear gloss for language learning.
+But it also has been used for language learning: and it was strongly advocated by [James Hamilton (1769-1829)](https://en.wikipedia.org/wiki/James_Hamilton_(language_teacher)), to the point where the *Hamiltonian System* became synonymous with the Interlinear translation for language learning.

 James Hamilton opposed the Grammar-translation method above and asserted on learning the language *by the heart* -- a phrase that's repeating on [his book defending his system, *The History, Principles, Practice, and Results of the Hamiltonian System* (1829)](https://books.google.co.kr/books/about/The_History_Principles_Practice_and_Resu.html?id=7ZVMhyBftuMC&redir_esc=y).

 Hamilton argues this system -- that is more than a synonym of the Interlinear translation.

 1. To *teach*, instead of *ordering to learn*
-2. Translate at once, instead of making htem get a grammar by heart.
+2. Translate at once, instead of making them get a grammar by heart.
 To quote for these two principles *(p.7)*:
 > I taught, instead of ordering to learn; and, secondly, I taught my pupils to translate at once, instead of making them get a grammar by heart.
 I had tried to parse also, as well as translate, as D'Angeli had done with me, but I found this would do only with linguists: the grammar was incomprehensible at this period to the greater number of my pupils; I therefore deferred it till they had taken half the course: by that time ,as they had met in their reading all the inflexions of the verbs, and changes of the other declinable parts of speech, thousands of times, they found grammar an easy task.
 I then gave them two or three lectures on grammar generally, but particularly the verbs, of which I gave them a copy, and from this period my pupils read at their own home, and in class learned the use of the words they had acquired in reading they read the English Gospel of St. John into French, first after me, in precisely the same manner as I had taught them first to translate French into English, but with this essential difference, my translation into French was a free translation -- in simple but correct language, which they afterwards wrote; and in the correcting of which I gave them the details of the principles or rules of grammar, and thus taught them to write and speak correctly.
 3. Analytical translation: as opposed to the *literal translations*.
 The words are *analyzed* within the context.
 4. "The words of all languages have, with few exceptions, one meaning only, and should be translated generally by the same word, which should stand for its representative at all times, and all places."
-5. The simple sounds of all languages being, with *few exceptions*, identically the same, it must be as easy for an English to pronounce French as English, when *taught*, and *vice versâ*.
+5. "The simple sounds of all languages being, with *few exceptions*, identically the same, it must be as easy for an Englishman to pronounce French as English, when *taught*, and *vice versâ*."

 Some points are indeed arguable, but focusing on the *analystic keys* was insightful.
 As implied by my word "defending", the system was attacked by others, especially by the advocates of the Grammar-translation method.